 Middle States Commission on Higher Education serves as Arcadia University’s regional accrediting body and is recognized by the U.S. Secretary of Education.
 Every 8 years, Arcadia conducts a Self-Study guided by the Middle States Standards for Good Practice and adheres to the MSCHE policies regarding course development and assessment.

 Commission on Accreditation in Physical Therapy (CAPT)

 Arcadia University Academic Programs which do not require industry assessment by an accrediting body conduct a Program Review every 5 years.
-The Self Study invites and External Review following the Self-Study and a public presentation of the project in the academic year following the External Review.
+The process begins with a Self Study and is followed by an External Review.
+The process culminates in a public presentation of the findings in the academic year following the External Review.

 Math and Computer Science

 The Curriculum Assessment Team (CAT) assesses aspects of the Arcadia University Curriculum each year.
 Made up of faculty volunteers, CAT’s work addresses both direct questions concerning student learning outcomes and broader questions of effectiveness and experience.